crunchrepos/matheus/task_description.md

 Use either Terraform or AWS CloudFormation to create and manage the necessary AWS cloud infrastructure.
 This should include, but not be limited to:
--  EC2 instances or ECS/EKS for container orchestration.
+  - [x] EC2 instances or ECS/EKS for container orchestration.
-- [ x ] RDS or Aurora for the PostgreSQL database.
+  - [x] RDS or Aurora for the PostgreSQL database.
-- [ x ] VPC, Subnets, and Internet Gateway for network configuration.
+  - [x] VPC, Subnets, and Internet Gateway for network configuration.
-- Load Balancers (ALB) for distributing incoming application tra\ic.
+  - [x] Load Balancers (ALB) for distributing incoming application traffic.
-- Auto Scaling to handle changes in load.
+  - [x] Auto Scaling to handle changes in load.

 ### Dockerization:
 Containerize the given Node.js application using Docker.
 Ensure that the Docker setup is optimized for a production environment.
--  Provide a Dockerfile to build the application container.
+- [ ] Provide a Dockerfile to build the application container.

 ### CI/CD Pipeline:
 Set up a CI/CD pipeline using AWS CodePipeline, GitHub Actions, or any other CI/CD tool to automate the testing and deployment of the application.
-- The pipeline should build the Docker container.
+  - [x] The pipeline should build the Docker container.
-- Run tests to ensure the build is stable.
+- [ ] Run tests to ensure the build is stable.
-- Deploy the container to AWS ECS or EKS
+- [ ] Deploy the container to AWS ECS or EKS

 ### Monitoring and Alarms:
 Utilize AWS CloudWatch to set up monitoring and alarms.